netuno-org/reauthkit/README.md

 ## Configuration

+> The following process is oriented to Linux development environments with a few notes also destined to Microsoft Windows development environments.

 1. Copy the app sample configuration file by running (in the app root directory):

     * `cp config/sample.json config/_development.json` (for a development environment)